 Trucking Company Safety Obligations

 Trucking companies have a legal duty to keep their vehicles in safe operating condition.
-Federal regulations require them to regularly inspect, repair, and maintain all trucks under their control.
+Federal and state maintenance regulations require them to regularly inspect, repair, and maintain all trucks under their control.
 This includes critical components, such as:

 - Braking systems